 Cheesy Jalapeño Pull Bread

 12 ounces shredded Monterey Jack cheese

-1/4 cup (less or more to taste) chopped pickled jalapeños
+1/4 cup (less or more to taste) chopped pickled jalapenos

 1/4 cup chopped green onions, including greens

-- 1/4 cup (4 Tbsp) butter, melted
+1/4 cup (4 tablespoons) butter, melted

 Slice the bread almost all the way through (not all the way) in a cross hatch pattern, spacing an inch between the slices.

 Place the shredded cheese in a large bowl.
 Toss with the green onions and jalapeños.
 Pour over with melted butter and use your clean hands to toss, to distribute the butter evenly through the cheese.

 Place the bread on a large sheet of aluminum foil (large enough to wrap the bread) on a baking sheet.
 Stuff every crevasse with the cheese mixture.